Top Real Estate Agents in Bellport, New York

 History

-Bellport was originally named 'Occumbomuck' by the Unkechaug Native Americans and later renamed for the Bell family, prominent early settlers and shipbuilders.
+Bellport was originally named 'Occumbomuck' by the Unkechaug Native Americans and later renamed for the Bell family, early settlers and shipbuilders who established its maritime industry in the 18th century.

-The Bellport Lane Historic District, listed on the National Register of Historic Places, features a remarkable collection of well-preserved 19th-century sea captain's houses and Victorian architecture.
+The iconic Bellport Lane Historic District, listed on the National Register of Historic Places, features a remarkable collection of preserved 19th-century sea captain's houses and Victorian architecture.

 Life in Bellport